vlang/vlang-blog/content/blog/elevate-your-v-project-with-unit-tests.md

 desired shapes.

-We took an architectural decision to keep the signature of all of the shape generation functions same:
+We took an architectural decision to keep the signature of all of the shape generation functions the same:
 `pub fn generate_xyz(options ShapeOptions) []string`.
-We will make use of this to keep our testing strategy simple.
+We will use this to keep our testing strategy simple.

 ## First Steps